60-day notice of information collection under review; data relating to beneficiary of private bill, Form G-79A.

 (2) Title of the Form/Collection: Data Relating to Beneficiary of Private Bill.

 (3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form G-79A.
-Bureau of Immigration and Customs Enforcement.
+U.S. Immigration and Customs Enforcement.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 100 responses at 1 hour per response.

 (6) An estimate of the total public burden (in hours) associated with the collection: 100 annual burden hours.

 If you have additional comments, suggestions, or need a copy of the information collection instrument, you may contact Richard A. Sloan, Director, Regulatory Management Division, U.S. Citizenship and Immigration Services, 111 Massachusetts Avenue, NW., Washington, DC 20529; 202-272-8377.Start Signature

 Richard A. Sloan,

 Director, Regulatory Management Division, U.S. Citizenship and Immigration Services.